Hydroxylamine-O-sulfonic acid: Preparation

 The sulfonation of hydroxylamine can also be effected with chlorosulfonic acid by a method first published in 1925 and refined for Organic Syntheses.

+The hydroxylamine-O-sulfonic acid, which should be stored at 0 °C to prevent decomposition, can be checked by iodometric titration.

 Structure

 Analogous to sulfamic acid (H3N+SO3−) and as is the case generally for amino acids, HOSA exists in the solid state as a zwitterion: H3N+OSO3−.
 It resembles an ammonia molecule coordinate covalently bonded to a sulfate group.

 Reactions

-HOSA reacts under basic conditions as nucleophile and under neutral and acid conditions as electrophile.
+HOSA reacts under basic conditions as an electrophile and under neutral or acidic conditions as a nucleophile.

 Aminations

 It reacts with tertiary amines to trisubstituted hydrazinium salts and with pyridine to the 1-amino pyridinium salt.